ASSAGROUP/ara/README.md

 # Bhojpur Ara - Automated Resource Assembly

-The Bhojpur Ara is a service product used for automated resource assembly within the Bhojpur.NET Platform ecosystem.
+The Bhojpur Ara is a software developer's tool used for automated resource assembly within the [Bhojpur.NET Platform](https://github.com/bhojpur/platform) ecosystem.
 It assembles platform aware custom applications and/or services.
-It is a rather experimental Docker/OCI image builder.
-Its goal is to build independent layers where a change to one layer does *not* invalidate the ones sitting "above" it.
+It is an experimental Docker/OCI image builder.
+Its goal is to build independent layers, where a change to one layer does *not* invalidate the ones sitting "above" it.

 ## How does it work?

 The Bhojpur Ara software has three main capabilities.

 1. _build independent layer chunks_: in a Bhojpur Ara project there's a `chunks/` folder which contains individual Dockerfiles (e.g. `chunks/something/Dockerfile`).
 These chunk images are built independently of each other.
 All of them share the same base image using a special build argument `${base}`.
 The Bhojpur Ara can build the base image (built from `base/Dockerfile`), as well as the chunk images.
 After each chunk image build the Bhojpur Ara will remove the base image layer from that image, leaving just the layers that were produced by the chunk Dockerfile.
 2. _merge layers into one image_: the Bhojpur Ara can merge multiple OCI images/chunks (not just those built using the Bhopjur Ara) by building a new manifest and image config that pulls the layers/DiffIDs from the individual chunks and the base image they were built from.
 3. _run tests against images_: to ensure that an image is capable of what we think it should be - especially after merging - the Bhojpur Ara supports simple tests and assertions that run against Docker images.

 ## Would I want to use this?

 No. For example, if you're packing your custom applications or services, you're probably better of with a regular Docker image build and well established means for optimizing that one (think multi-stage builds, proper layer ordering).

-If however you are building custom images which consist of a lot of independent "concerns", i.e. chunks that can be strictly separated, then this might be for you.
+If however you are building custom images, which consist of a lot of independent "concerns", i.e. chunks that can be strictly separated, then this might be for you.
 For example, if you're building a custom image that serves as a collection of tools, the layer hierarchy imposed by regular builds doesn't fit so well.

 ## Limitations and caveats

 - build args are not supported at the moment
 - there are virtually no tests covering this so things might just break
 - consider this alpha-level software

 ### Requirements

 1. Install [go 1.17.5](https://go.dev/doc/install) programming language

 ```bash